The Wine: La Bolla del Fugazi NV

-The winery has been in private property since 1800, my father Lorenzo is a wine-maker, I, Carolina, am an enologist and my brother Lino is an agronomist, my mother Renata sees to the courtyard animals, the garden and the many flower plants that she grows, particularly, the orchids.
+The winery has been on private property since 1800, my father Lorenzo is a wine-maker, I, Carolina, am an enologist and my brother Lino is an agronomist, my mother Renata sees to the courtyard animals, the garden, and the many flower plants that she grows, particularly, the orchids.

 In the vineyard, all pesticide treatments are made with the conventional Bordeaux mixture or copper salts and sulfur, we do not use herbicides, we treat the vines “on plant” to be able to aerate the soil and roots and to control the weeds.

-In the wine-cellar, we chose to let the fermentation processes take their course, using indigenous yeast of the grape skin, processing the grapes in concrete containers to reduce heat exchange with the outer environment and, consequently, mitigate the risks of product damage.
-We apply frequent stirring technique for extraction of color and scents.
+In the wine cellar, we chose to let the fermentation processes take their course, using indigenous yeast of the grape skin, and processing the grapes in concrete containers to reduce heat exchange with the outer environment and, consequently, mitigate the risks of product damage.
+We apply a frequent stirring technique for the extraction of color and scents.